After hours, after closing, after everything.

 Featured in: Free PS1-Style Browser Games (PSX Aesthetic, Vertex Snap, Low-Poly Horror)

-Spawn just inside the south entrance facing north.
-A free-standing MALL DIRECTORY kiosk sits to your left — walk up and look at the plaque to pop a top-down map of every storefront, the food court, and a YOU ARE HERE marker.
+You spawn just inside the south entrance, facing north into the mall.
+A free-standing MALL DIRECTORY kiosk sits to your left — walk up to it and look at the plaque to pop a top-down map showing every storefront, the food court, and a 'YOU ARE HERE' marker so you know where to head next.

 Yes, VACATED: The Mall is completely free to play in your browser.
 No download, no signup, no paywall.